 Before I get into how to deal with this issue, let’s be clear on what sexting is, learn more at Porn Kai.
 And if you an adult and sexting is not for you, we also recommend having a look at https://sexpals.co.uk/ if you are in the UK, as you can easily find local sex on there.

-Sexting is the act of sending or receiving explicit photos or videos through electronic means such as text messages, email, or apps.
+Sexting is the act of sending or receiving explicit photos or videos through electronic means such as text messages, email, or apps which many people do, while other couples also like to try other things like a Sextoy you can get online to enjoy with your partner.
 In New York, it is a crime to ask anyone under the age of 17 to send explicit photos, and it is also against the law to possess an explicit photo of anyone under 16.
 In 2012, New York enacted a program whereby a teen accused of transmitting or soliciting nude photos of others could enter into an education/counseling program rather than go through criminal proceedings.
 Before this law went into effect, it was not unusual for teens to be processed as criminals and registered as sex offenders, or at least to face such a possibility before pleading to a lesser crime, if they solicited nude photos from their boyfriends/girlfriends or other peers, and/or shared pictures with others.
 You may also be surprised to find out that it is not unusual for boys to record girls giving them oral sex and then spread it to their friends.
 It happens fairly often among this generation and the consequences can be much worse than in the low-tech days of showing someone a blurry Polaroid.

 So, as a continuation of last month’s article—how do you keep your adolescent safe when electronic communication and the Internet are so ubiquitous and important in kids’ lives today?

 - First and foremost, teach your child that his or her body is private and his or her own.
 Also, teach your child to respect his or her body.
 While you don’t want your child to be embarrassed by nudity or his or her body, you DO want your child to be in control of who sees it, touches it, gives it pleasure, or derives pleasure from it.
-We do a good job of this when it’s little kids we are trying to protect from predators, but we do a bad job of it when hormones kick in and parents want their kids to develop a healthy attitude about sex, or, more likely, are too embarrassed to talk about sex with their teens.
+We do a good job of this when it’s little kids we are trying to protect from predators, but we do a bad job of it when hormones kick in and parents want their kids to develop a healthy attitude about sex, or, more likely, are too embarrassed to talk about sex with their teens, but they should teach them about sex and toys like a remote vibrator which they can use to explore their sexuality.

 - Teach your child the reach of electronic communication.
 Once something is out there, it’s always out there (Google yourself and see what outdated information might be out there).
 Unlike sharing an actual photograph which must be copied multiple times and given out to others, electronic communication can be shared to hundreds—even millions—of people instantly.
 In a moment of impulsivity, that photo can reach the entire school.